|

 Appears In: MM7, MMPB, MMPF

-SHADE MANShade Man is built to look like a vampire and he lives up to it by being capable of draining energy from other robots.
+Shade Man is built to look like a vampire and he lives up to it by being capable of draining energy from other robots.
 When he swoops he is trying to grab you, and if he does he will proceed to empty your energy reserves.
 So when he dives, slide!
 Shade Man can also temporarily turn his opponent to stone, and his Noise Crush can be charged just as Mega Man can do.
-Use the Wire Coil or fully-powered Mega Buster shots.
+Use the Wild Coil or fully-powered Mega Buster shots.
 Don’t hit Shade Man with the Noise Crush because he will absorb it and fire it back at you!

-HP: 28 AT: ?
-Number: DWN054
+HP: 28

 Weapon: Slash Claw